florentpoujol/Daneel/docs/files/tween.md

 ### Parameters

 The properties of a tweener you can set are described below.
-Except or the ones that are arguments of the contructors, they are all optionnals.
-Their default value may be changed via the config as explained above.
+Except for the ones that are arguments of the contructors, they are all optionnals.
 Like for game objects and components, you may mass-set properties on tweeners during their creation or afterward via `tweener:Set({params})`.

 - `target` (table) : Any object or table that has the specified property (or corresponding getter/setter).